 |The myopathic form of coenzyme Q10 deficiency is caused by mutations in the electron-transferring-flavoprotein dehydrogenase (ETFDH) gene||We suggest to give patients both CoQ10 and riboflavin supplementation, especially for long-term treatment of Q10 deficiency.
 Q10 measured with Chromsystems assay.||2007|

 Please find here publications as guides for reference ranges or therapeutic ranges.
-As they may differ from other published data.
-Data vary depending on patient population and measurement method, please determine ranges for your laboratory.
+They may differ from other published data and are only intended to serve as a rough guide.
+As data vary depending on patient population and measurement method, please determine ranges for your laboratory.
 When determining ranges make sure that you comply with local national requirements.